markmipt/pyteomics.pepxmltk/README.md

 or filtering of X!Tandem files to pepXML.
 Unlike its analog from Trans-Proteomic Pipeline (TPP), the script is capable of handling non-standard enzymes.

+The package contains two scripts: **pepxmltk.py** and **runtandem**.
+**pepxmltk.py** does conversion from X!Tandem XML to pepXML, or from pepXML to pepXML, while optionally combining multiple files and performing FDR filtering.
+**runtandem** is a CLI wrapper that simplifies the repetitive actions of creating *taxonomy.xml*, running X!Tandem, and converting the result to pepXML.

 Dependencies
 ------------